 Ken Warriner AM

 Former CPC Chairman and CEO, Ken retained his shareholding in CPC after Terra Firma acquired the business in April 2009.
-With over 50 years’ experience in the Australian cattle industry, Ken was responsible for the creation of CPC with former owner, Kerry Packer.
+With over 50 years’ experience in the Australian cattle industry, Ken was one of many responsible for the creation of CPC.
 Under Ken’s guidance, CPC has grown from the original four stations purchased in 1983 to the magnificent property portfolio that forms CPC today.
 Recognised as an industry leader, Ken Warriner maintains his close ties to the industry and CPC.